Gotta003/Matteo_Gottardelli_Intro_Parco_H1-2024-2025/README.md

 ---

 # Contact
-I you have any doubts or some doesn't work and in order to accreditate this documentation for exam evaluation this is my university contact:<br><br>
+I you have any doubts or some doesn't work and in order to accreditate this documentation for exam evaluation.<br>This is my university contact:<br><br>
 Matteo Gottardelli matteo.gottardelli@studenti.unitn.it

 [Back to top](#table-of-contents)